 Canyoning.
 Turning a noun into a sport and a canyon into a playground.
 Some places call it canyoneering but the premise is the same.
 Here's what to wear canyoning and what to bring with you.
 Updated 2019.

-This time last year, I’d only ever heard about canyoning (and in fairly loose terms at that.)
-Now, in the space of a few short months, I’ve canyoned in Costa Brava, canyoned in Wadi Mujib in Jordan and coasteered in Wales (the marine version, with a write-up on its way.)
+Time was, I’d only ever heard about canyoning (and in fairly loose terms at that.)
+Then in the space of a few short months, I canyoned in Costa Brava, canyoned in Wadi Mujib in Jordan and coasteered in Wales (the marine version of canyoneering.)

 This video shows you what canyoning is like in Jordan’s Wadi Mujib - just a hop, skip and a jump (if you’ll forgive such old-fashioned verbs) from the majestic Dead Sea.

 And speaking of old fashioned, it was filmed a few years ago!
 But the premise stays the same, even if my tech equipment and editing skills have improved.

 Trainers are best – they provide grip but they’re not too heavy when you’re underwater.
 Also, if you’re travelling, then they’ll dry out quicker than other shoes.
 If you've been bitten by the bug, you can buy specialist canyoneering shoes.

 If you’re canyoning in a cold place, you’ll probably be given a wetsuit, so bring a bathing suit to go underneath.
 If you’re canyoning somewhere hot (like Jordan) you’ll go in your usual clothes.
 Lightweight, quick drying sports clothes are best for this.
 Normal cotton trousers tend to stick on your skin.
 Jeans are even worse.

 Girls, wear a sports bra.
 It’s just easier that way...

 Wear a helmet if at all possible.
 You'll be jumping in, over and under rocks and it only takes the one to cause a life-changing injury...
 (Says the former doctor wisely...)